 - residual errors in the flat field,

 - the effects of hot pixels or bad pixels

 - the effects of cosmic ray hits that are not identified in standard processing

 - inter-pixel capacitance variations.

-Since these effects occur on different spatial scales on the detector, dither patterns involving spatial offsets of many pixels as well as small fractions of a pixel may required to treat them.
+Since these effects occur on different spatial scales on the detector, dither patterns involving spatial offsets of many pixels as well as small fractions of a pixel may be required to treat them.

 The dither patterns for the AMI mode are implemented as "primary" dithers that perform ~30-pixel offsets (with up to 4 positions within the 80 × 80 pixels science subarray) in conjunction with "secondary" dithers that are sub-pixel offsets (0.20–0.33 pixels) designed to obtain adequate pixel phase coverage.
 More details on the available AMI dither patterns may be found on the NIRISS dithers page.